matty87a/platform_lab/3tier/README.md

 - Fargate Auto Scaling used to automatically scale the Web and Application tiers based on demand.
 - Cache static content using CloudFront to reduce load on the Web Tier.
-- Possible Implement connection pooling to optimise database connections.
+- Possible to Implement connection pooling (RDS proxy) to optimise database connections.

 ### Cost-Effectiveness: